jameshanlon/cheese/cheese/pages/partners.md

 We work closely with community groups in Bristol.
-We have a number of segments, that, where possible, carry out surveys in their areas, have their own trained Energy Tracers and use equipment supplied by the central office.
+We have a number of segments, that, where possible, carry out surveys in their areas, have their own trained surveyors and use equipment supplied by the central office.
 Our current CHEESE segments are:

 - [Ambition Lawrence Weston](http://www.ambitionlw.org)